Pluvigner

 Pluvigner ([plyviɲe]; Pleuwigner) is a commune in the Morbihan department of Brittany in north-western France.

 Demographics

 Inhabitants of Pluvigner are called in French Pluvignois.

 At the 1999 census, the town had a population of 5,428.
 In 2017 the population was 7,543.

 Town centre

 At the centre of Pluvigner is L'Eglise St Guigner, near which two main squares form the principal shopping district.
 There are three bakeries, two butchers, clothes shops, a post office, a florist and three bars in the centre.
 A Super U and Lidl supermarket can be found on the outskirts.
 There is also a sports complex with football and rugby pitches, tennis courts and a gym.

 Breton language

-The municipality launched a linguistic plan through Ya d'ar brezhoneg on November the 9th of 2006.
+The municipality launched a linguistic plan through Ya d'ar brezhoneg on 9 November 2006.

-In 2008, there was 9,66% of the children attended the bilingual schools in primary education.
+In 2008, 9.66% of the children attended the bilingual schools in primary education.

+Modern History

+From 1687 to 1688, violence occurred in Pluvigner against the population of Caquins, supposed descendants of medieval lepers.
+The people of Pluvigner opposed the authorities who wanted to ban the custom preventing Caquins from burying their dead in the parish cemetery.

+The trève of Saint-Bieuzy, which depended under the Ancien Régime on the parish of Pluvigner, became a commune in 1793, but this was incorporated into that of Pluvigner before 1806.